 The Superintendent is recommending the continued allocation of Class Size instructional units.
-The Class Size Reduction (CSR) categorical funding is \$35.51 million, an increase of \$0.93 million from fiscal year 2019-2020.
+The Class Size Reduction (CSR) categorical funding is \$32.33 million, a decrease of \$3.18 million from fiscal year 2020-2021.
+The majority of the decrease was due to the State revising the allocation method.

 School districts throughout the State of Florida were required to fully implement the constitutionally required class size reduction mandate in fiscal year 2010-2011.
-The initial instructional allocation of 372.20 units equates to approximately \$26.76 million in funding.
+The initial instructional allocation of 342.60 units equates to approximately \$26.28 million in funding.
 Additional units may be allocated to comply with class size requirements based on individual meetings with schools.